naftalimurgor/ussd-one/README.md

 ## Development
 This project is part of ongoing  Bridging TradFi and DeFi [hackathon](https://gitcoin.co/hackathon/harmony-defi/projects/9607/ussd-one/summary/)

+# set up
+1. run the ussd app under `ussd/app`
+-install dependencies:
+`npm install`
+`npm start` # to start the backend server

+2. Deploy `ussd.py` and register callback url with ussd app provisioned by provider or a provider like https://africastalking.com/

+3. Access the application through the simulator(see demo video) -create a wallet
+  - send ONE
+  - check wallet balance

-1. ### USSD application (WIP)
+1. ### USSD application
 This is the dapp portion should drive all the user actions through interactive menu on the phone.
-USSD application will be hosted by mobile provider.
-Still work in progress.
+USSD application is currently hosted by https://africastalking.com/ and is runnable through an "in-page" simulator.

-2. ### Smart Contracts(WIP)
+2. ### Smart Contracts
-Smart contracts will be deployed on the Harmony Testnet.
-Users will interact with the smart contracts from the ussd application.
-Still work in progress.
+Smart contracts are be deployed on the Harmony Testnet and users can interact with the Smart contract throught the ussde application

 ## Demo video
 Be sure to checkout the demo video of how the final dApp should work, here [demo](https://www.youtube.com/watch?v=j4f1lZXuISY&t=1s&ab_channel=NaftaliMurgor)